 This is the first course of a two-term sequence on stochastic systems designed to cover some of the basic results on estimation, identification, stochastic control and adaptive control.
 Topics include: stochastic processes and their descriptions, analysis of linear systems with random inputs; prediction and filtering theory: prediction for ARMAX systems, the Kalman filter and the Riccati equation; stochastic control methods based on dynamic programming; the LQG problem and the separation theorem; minimum variance control.

-Developing decision and safety analysis methods for dynamical systems under uncertainty is an exciting and important research area.
-This course provides a survey of mathematical methods from stochastic control, safety analysis, and reinforcement learning.
-We focus on presenting the mathematical fundamentals of existing methods and the pros and cons of existing methods to highlight research gaps (e.g., quality-of-approximation/safety guarantees vs. scalability to high-dimensional systems).
-Topics from stochastic control may include: Markov decision processes (MDPs), finite- and infinite-horizon MDP problems (e.g., LQG and LEQG), stochastic safety analysis, and solution methods via value iteration.
-Topics from reinforcement learning may include: temporal difference learning, approximate dynamic programming in value space (e.g., Q-learning), linear programming to approximate an infinite-horizon MDP, and an introduction to online learning.
-We will discuss real-world examples, with an emphasis on safety-critical systems, whenever possible.
+The study of dynamical systems under uncertainty is an exciting and important research area.
+This course provides a survey of mathematical methods from stochastic control theory and reinforcement learning.
+In lectures, we focus on presenting the mathematical foundations of existing methods and the pros and cons of existing methods to highlight research gaps (e.g., quality-of-approximation guarantees vs. scalability to high-dimensional systems).
+Lecture topics include introductions to measure theory, Borel spaces, continuous-state Markov decision processes (MDPs), finite-horizon MDP problems, stochastic safety analysis, solution methods via value iteration, risk functionals, risk-aware control theory, and parametric approximation methods.
+The exploration of additional topics and applications related to stochastic control and reinforcement learning is encouraged through literature critiques and research projects.
+This course is designed to practice and enhance critical creative thinking skills and to launch and inspire your research.

 This course is a mathematical introduction to nonlinear control theory, a subject with roots in dynamical systems theory, mechanics, and differential geometry.
 The focus of this course is on the dynamical systems perspective.
 The material covered in this course finds application in fields as diverse as orbital mechanics and aerospace engineering, circuit theory, power systems, robotics, and mathematical biology, to name a few.
 The course is organized in four chapters, as follows.